 - Throw ALL your money at debt repayment and be 100% debt free besides your mortgage

-- Go back and finish emergency fund with 3-6 months expenses
+- Go back and finish the emergency fund with 3-6 months expenses

 - Invest 15% into retirement buckets

 You can see we part ways at step one, whoops!
 I’d never turn down free money, and neither should you!
 Remember, you should take everything with a grain of salt, some moderation, and some flexibility.
-I am fine on agreeing to disagree with him on this 🙂
+I am fine with agreeing to disagree with him on this ?

 If you are interested in learning more about his teachings (they were the first personal finance books that I read) then check them out.
 If you need some convincing on his program and like case studies, then check out The Total Money Makeover: A Proven Plan for Financial Fitness.
 Or if you want to cut the fluff and get straight to the actionable steps, then Dave Ramsey’s Complete Guide to Money is for you.
 Happy reading!